RCL-lab/sha1_pynq/README.md

 # sha1_pynq

-To build all project files you should run at command line
+To build all project files you can run at command line

 `vivado -source build_all.tcl `